zest-it logo

 There are many different ways to paint but the two most commonly used ones are, Traditional (indirect painting), a slow and controlled method.

-Often more complex in application, whereby transparent and opaque layers of paint are applied in succession, opaque layers can also be applied as a scumble. norfolk fishing boat using glazing, scumbling and underpainting
+Often more complex in application, whereby transparent and opaque layers of paint are applied in succession.
+Opaque layers can be applied using a brush, painting knife or cloth, or other tools that give the desired result, they can also be applied as a scumble.

 The transparent layers are usually applied as a glaze of thin colour over the more opaque layers, the opaque layer being allowed to dry before the glaze is applied.